fforjan/nuget4code/README.md

 Current limitation:
 - the repository is hard-coded to nuget.org.
 - It only support one project.json.
-If you have multiple, it will check if one is currently active and use that one if required.
+If you have multiple, it will check if the active document is a project.json and use that one if required.
 - it only installs the latest version.

 Example :